 Personally, I don’t care for HippopotoMai-Tai drink.
 It’s a powerful concoction.

 On a return visit in 2021, I enjoyed the Skipper Sipper.
 This is a non-alcoholic beverage that I highly recommend ordering on a hot day when you need something refreshing.
 It was great, and I’m looking forward to enjoying one again.

 You can view the online menu for Tiki Terrace here on Disney’s site.
 As mentioned above, the drink menu for the Tiki Terrace and Trader Sam’s is the same.
 Some of the drinks have the option to order in souvenir mugs when in stock.

 If you would like something to go, there’s a menu posted over the walk-up bar area.
 This is a fun idea if you are enjoying the Polynesian beaches.
-I have been known to stop in from the monorail, grab a drink here, and walk it over to the Grand Floridian.
+I have been known to stop in from the monorail, grab a drink here, and walk it over on my way back to the Grand Floridian.